-As of June 30, 2021, the College cash, cash equivalents, and investments, as reported on the Statement of Net Position, are as follows:
+As of June 30, 2022, the carrying amount of the College's cash, cash equivalents, and investments, are \$14,527,968 as represented in the table below.

-June 30, 2021
+June 30, 2022

-Cash and cash equivalents \$ 5,218,343
+Cash and cash equivalents \$ 9,875,582

-Local government bonds 5,040,020
+Local government bonds 4,425,355

+US government agency securities 227,031

-Total Cash and Investments \$ 10,258,363
+Total Cash and Investments \$ 14,527,968

-Custodial Credit Risks - Deposits
+Custodial Credit Risks-Deposits

 Custodial credit risk for bank demand deposits is the risk that in the event of a bank failure, the College's deposits may not be returned to it.
 The majority of the College's demand deposits are with the Bank of America.
-All cash and equivalents, except for change funds and petty cash held by the College, are insured by the Federal Deposit Insurance Corporation (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
-In the event of a bank failure, claims for the College's deposits would be satisfied by the FDIC or from the sale of collateral held in the PDPC pool.
+All cash and equivalents, except for change funds and petty cash held by the College, are insured by the Federal Deposit Insurance Corporation (FDIC) or by collateral held by the Washington Public Deposit Protection Commission (PDPC).